International Undergraduate Students

 Transfer students must inform the USCIS of a change in educational institutions.
 To do this, you can use the UArts I-20AB form to re-enter the country (as long as your visa is valid) or you can bring the I-20AB to the International Student Programs Office.

 If you are transferring from a U.S. school, you must consult with the international officer at the school you are attending.
 Your current institution must release your record to SEVIS before we can issue you a Certificate of Eligibility (SEVIS Form I-20) for study at the University of the Arts.
-Please complete and return the Transfer Verification form which would indicate your release date from SEVIS.
+We will email you a transfer verification form that should be completed and returned.